PomonaCS/Readmes/6) Autocomplete/README.md

 NOTE: Code that does not compile will not be accepted!
 Make sure that your code compiles before submitting it.

-Acknowledgment: This assignment is based on a similar exercise developed by Matthew Drabick and Kevin Wayne at Princeton University.

 ## Extra credit
 If you would like some extra credit, create a GUI version of the program that pops up a window, allows